 Did all of these terms spark more questions about SLING and how it works?
 Slingucation wants to answer them all!
 Here are some more topics to check out:

 Available to new customers upon account activation.
 One per customer.
 Must provide email address and credit card.
-Trial will end on the date that is 3 days following account activation or upon cancellation if subscription is cancelled prior to this date.
+After 1 mo., you will be billed for Sling monthly at the everyday price unless you go online to cancel.
 Your account will be authorized to receive programming upon your first login.

-After free trial your credit card will be charged monthly for applicable subscription until you cancel your service.
+After one month, your credit card will be charged monthly for applicable subscription until you cancel your service.